kevllino/WanWiki/Frequent-Q&A.md

 ## Troubles on running latest windows wallet client-end

-If you download our Windows wallet Beta version in previous, please delete files as below before you download the latest windows wallet.
+If you download our Windows wallet Beta version in previous, please delete files as below before you install and run the latest windows wallet.

 File ONE :